dbsoft/dwindows/readme.txt

 Known limitations:

-It is not safe on all platforms to operate on widgets before they are packed.
-For portability pack widgets before operating on them.
+Some widget may not be completely created when the widget handle is returned.
+Some need to be setup such as Container controls on GTK, and others need to be packed before they are finalized.
+Once setup and packed it is completely safe to operate on widgets.
+If you choose to operate on widgets before setup and/or packed, then it depends on the platform if it will work or not.

 Changes from version 3.2:
 WARNING: Fixed an API inconsistency in dw_notebook_page_destroy/set().